amrtn/multipage-webpack-boilerplate/NOTES.md

 > ```
 >
 > * `id` is the module id of the context module.
 This may be useful for module.hot.accept.

+2017-07-28 05:09:55

+Changed the focus of the project to a boilerplate that helps to start building webapps with mvc backends that generate multiple html pages.
+Each html page will execute a webpack js module.
+The HTML `<body>` element references the specific js module to execute.
+Webpack is used to bundle all the js and css files for production.
+Sourcemaps and `webpack-dev-server` are used to ease front-end code development.